Unique things to do in Houston!

-You can always find the list of current event round up on BigKidSmallCity.com… but here are some unique things you could do any day of the year… but may not always remember to do!
+You can always find the list of current event round up on this website… but here are some weird things you could do any day of the year!

 This list does not include usual favorites… so you won’t find the awesome Children’s Museum here.
 Instead, you will find things with fewer crowds, some that are a little quirky, and all that are just as much fun as the well-known spots.

-3. The Dunlavy – As you walk up the stairs, you find yourself at tree height and the huge windows on 3 sides of the dining room let you feel the outdoors.
-The dining room is the most beautiful room we have seen this year.
+As you walk up the stairs, you find yourself at tree height and the huge windows on 3 sides of the dining room let you feel the outdoors.

 One focal point is the dozen of crystal chandeliers, all different, all elegant, all softening the room.
 As your eyes go down from the ceiling, the warm wooden tables, large enough for big groups or to share, are welcoming and casual.
 Then your eyes go back outside, to the green foliage, to the bayou or to the peaceful lake.